 CRISES ARE COMING

-We are constantly hearing about how another economic crisis is coming, or at least a recession, an economic downturn.
+We are constantly hearing about how another economic crisis is coming.
+Or at least a recession, an economic downturn.
 In order to be prepared as an entrepreneur, or even a large company, you need to invest in crisis proof technologies and innovations that you can surely rely on.
 Even during such a difficult period as an economic crisis.

 There have been two major global economic crises since 1900, but we have also experienced several major recessions too.
-These are inevitable from an economic point of view, they are almost part of the driving force of the system.
+These are inevitable from an economic point of view.
+They are almost part of the driving force of the system.
 What distinguishes recession and crisis is that the former is much larger in volume: banks are going bust, so the banking system also collapses, no longer able to lend to companies, so no company can deliver projects and they all together cause mass bankruptcies.
 There were such incidents in 1929-1933 and 2007-2009.
 All the others were cyclical, recurring, smaller recessions.
 However, when it comes to long-term business planning, it is difficult to avoid short periods of recession, so it is better to prepare for them.

 By 2020 it has come to pass that the four major central banks: the Fed, the ECB, the Japanese and the British central banks, are assuming that an economic downturn is imminent.
 However, contradicting the fears of recession, the real economic indicators, although deteriorated, are not yet catastrophic.
 Wage growth is steady and accelerating and unemployment rates are very low in most parts of the developed world.
 The US economy has been experiencing the longest unbroken period of buoyant economic growth since June 2009, more than ten years.
 That’s why economists expect this surge to end over time, but US GDP continued to grow by 2.1 percent in the second quarter of 2019, so the US economy continues to soar compared to stagnating Europe.